Is asbestos still dangerous?

 The use of asbestos may seem surprising from today’s point of view but at the time it was really considered to be one of the sturdiest and most affordable materials in the construction industry.
 Few other substances could match its low cost and extreme cost-effectiveness.
 It was heavily implemented in elements such as piping, insulation or ventilation ducts.
 When the reports of its toxicity started flowing in, it became obvious that that material will rapidly lose its reputation and will be wiped off the face of Earth.
 That was the theoretical assumption.
 However, the reality proved to be radically different.
 While asbestos has been banned from the use in new constructions, there is still a fair number of properties all over the UK where this fibrous substance is present and deteriorates every day, probably releasing the toxic dust.
 That side effect of asbestos implementation has been linked to ailments such as cancer or asbestosis, both being life-threatening and extremely difficult to fight.

 Blue A – the right choice

-Blue A is one of the most reliable companies responsible for removal of asbestos in Kensington area.
-Their unsurpassed expertise and a long list of successfully organised extractions speaks volumes about their workmanlike attitude and impeccable work ethics.
+Blue A is one of the most reliable companies responsible for the removal of asbestos in the Kensington area.
+Their unsurpassed expertise and a long list of successfully organised extractions speak volumes about their workmanlike attitude and impeccable work ethics.
 Their competent team is ready to advise at every stage of the process and does not leave any loose ends, which is extremely important in a job as volatile as this.